 13. A general memory is not only built from, but comes to represent, a group or range of similar past experience.
 This is common knowledge.
 For example the memory “dog collar” is built from a person’s past dog collar experiences.
 This memory has perceptual content: a typical size, shape, texture, color, weight, sound when dropped on the floor, etc. It has higher meaning and other associations: dog, leash, walking, exercise, health etc. This memory is general because it represents not a single collar, but a range of experiences and meanings.
 In other words, it represents all the ways in which “dog collar” can be expressed, when activated.
 “Dog collar” = a range of “dog collar” experience.

 14. A person’s state of mind is continually converted to memory.
 Conscious and unconscious perception, recognition, meaning, thoughts, state of arousal, goals, sense of self, executive functions, attention, intention, and motor control are all mental processes active during most tasks and behaviors.
 These expressions are continually converted to episodic memory, and work to shape general memory.

-15. In short, a general memory = the INFORMATION of (past, similar) experience; and general memory — in an active state — creates most of present experience, and all of its meaning.
+15. In short, a general memory = the INFORMATION of (past, similar) experience.
+And general memory — when active — creates most of present experience, and nearly all of its meaning.

 16. If memories are comprised of experience, what does this mean?
 It means the brain runs on experience!
 This seems counterintuitive – isn’t an active memory manifest as the activity of neurons, synapses, neurochemicals etc.?
 However, this is the third person objective view of memory.
 A first person subjective view of an active memory is present simultaneously — the experience of, and subjective information expressed, during that memory’s activation.